rajivshah3/skip-postinstall/README.md

 }
 ```

-When you want to skip your postinstall script, simply set the `SKIP_POSTINSTALL` environment variable:
+When you want to skip your postinstall script, simply set the `SKIP_POSTINSTALL` environment variable and run your command:

 ```shell
 SKIP_POSTINSTALL=1 yarn install